mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 A turned creature must spend its turns trying to move as far away from you as it can, and it can't willingly move to a space within 30 feet of you.
 It also can't take reactions.
 For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
 If there's nowhere to move, the creature can use the Dodge action.

+## Divine Health
+By 3rd level, the divine magic granted by your righteous oath courses through your veins, making you immune to disease.

+## Divine Smite
+Beginning at 3rd level, your sacred oath grants you the ability to suffuse your melee weapons with divine power.
+Once per turn, when you make a melee weapon attack, you can declare your divine intention to smite your target and use a spell slot to charge your weapon.

+If the attack misses, you regain your spent spell slot, and you are permitted to use this feature again on this turn.
+If the attack hits, it deals radiant damage to the target, in addition to the weapon's damage.

+The extra damage is 2d8 for a 1st-level spell slot, plus 1d8 for each Spell Level higher than 1st.
+The damage increases by an extra 1d8 if the target is an Undead or a Fiend.

 ## Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.